rmosolgo/graphql-ruby/readme.md

 $ rails generate graphql:install
 ```

-After this, you may need to run `bundle install` again, as by default graphiql-rails is added on installation.
+After this, you may need to run `bundle install` again, as by default graphql-rails is added on installation.

 Or, see ["Getting Started"](https://graphql-ruby.org/getting_started.html).